emmanduncan/election/README.md

 ## IPython notebooks
 There are two IPython notebooks in this repository: [Election 2016 (Bokeh)](../master/Election 2016 (Bokeh).ipynb) and [Election 2016 (Plotly)](../master/Election 2016 (Plotly).ipynb).
 + Election 2016 (Bokeh) was the initial iteration, built upon the data visualization package [Bokeh](http://bokeh.pydata.org/en/latest/#).
 Though Bokeh is a beautiful package with straightforward syntax, we ran into some major roadblocks with the lack of documentation and crucial missing features.
-+ Election 2016 (Plotly) is the current iterattion, using the data visualization package [Plotly](https://plot.ly).
++ Election 2016 (Plotly) is the current iteraiotn, using the data visualization package [Plotly](https://plot.ly).
 Plotly supports a variety of chart types, complete with [detailed documentation for Python](https://plot.ly/python/).
 If you are interested in porting the project into another language, Plotly also supports R, Matlab, and Excel, among others.

 ## System requirements
 ### Anaconda Virtual Environments